 - Chill for 30 minutes before rolling out.
-Roll out on floured surface, cut into squares and bake at 375 degrees for 10-11 minutes, being careful not to over-bake.
+Roll out the dough on a floured surface (adding more flour to the dough if it's too sticky) until it's ~1/8-inch thick.
+Cut into ~2-inch x 2-inch squares and bake at 375 degrees for 10-11 minutes, being careful not to over-bake.

 - To make the frosting, cream softened butter with 1 cup of the powdered sugar and then slowly add in the rest.

-- Add maple extract (I used 3 teaspoons) and milk, and stir.
+- Add maple extract (I used greater end of range // 3 tsp as original recipe is written) and milk, and stir.
 The consistency you’re looking for is thick and spreadable; not runny.

 - Frost cookies, sprinkle with cinnamon and enjoy!
 Store in an air-tight container at room temperature to keep fresh for at least 3 days.